Juan-Cordova07/Cyclistic-Case-Study/README.md

 -   Percentage of trips by day of the week

 ![](Cyclistic-Case-Study_files/figure-gfm/unnamed-chunk-41-1.png)<!-- -->

-Casual riders use the system mainly on weekends, concentrating 47.9% of their trips between Saturday and Sunday, \* Percentage of trips by day of the week of each month
+-   Casual riders use the system mainly on weekends, concentrating 47.9% of their trips between Saturday and Sunday

+-   Percentage of trips by day of the week of each month

 ![](Cyclistic-Case-Study_files/figure-gfm/unnamed-chunk-43-1.png)<!-- -->